EdenNguyenDo/faster-RCNN-vehicle-OD/README.md

 #### Object detection model

 In respect to the OD model, Faster R-CNN is used as the main model for outputting detections with bounding boxes.
-It is used together with resnet-50 that serves as the backbone network for feature extraction.
+It is used with FPN and resnet-50 that serves as the backbone network for feature extraction.

 With the use of Faster R-CNN, the models accuracy and mAP is significantly improved compared to other two-shot detection model.
 However, the trade-off between speed and accuracy is considerable as it computing speed is slower compared to other single-shot